person-carry-boxTutorial

 Python

 The following assumes that yt is installed.
-Check Tips for installation.
-A Python script for easy of use,by invoking
+See the Tips section for installation instructions.
+A Python script has been set up for ease of use and can be run with:

 The last density snaphot at t=2 will be saved into a png file, which looks like (with default color scheme in yt).